MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 ### Step 3: Submit OTP code

-The app submits the  OTP code sent to the users email.
+The app submits the  OTP code sent to the user's email.
 Since we're submitting OTP code, an `oob` parameter is required, and the `grant_type` parameter must have a value *oob*.

 Here's an example of the request(we present the example request in multiple lines for readability):